Luciano Spalletti: Roma

 Such success for a traditionally unexceptional side with limited resources attracted the attention of Roma.
 The Giallorossi had come off a disappointing season in which four different coaches had spells in charge of the club.
 Spalletti was tasked with bringing order to this chaotic side.
 After an uninspiring first half of the 2005–06 season, he changed the team's tactics to a more offensive style rather than a defensive one.
 As a result, Roma climbed from 15th to 5th place in the table.
 However, by the end of the season, Roma failed to reach fourth place, therefore failing to qualify for the Champions League.
 Spalletti did manage to help Roma reach the 2006 Coppa Italia Final, but ultimately lost out on the title to Inter Milan.
-Nonetheless, as a result of the 2006 Serie A match-fixing scandal, Roma qualified for the 2006–07 UEFA Champions League, as league champions Juventus were relegated, while Fiorentina and Milan both received point deductions for their involvement.
+Nonetheless, as a result of the Calciopoli scandal, Roma qualified for the 2006–07 UEFA Champions League, as league champions Juventus were relegated, while Fiorentina and Milan both received point deductions for their involvement.

-At the end of 2006, Spalletti was elected Serie A Coach of the Year and, in the following months, led Roma until the Champions League quarter-final after a 2–0 victory over Lyon at the Stade Gerland in the first knockout round.
-The team, however, succeeded in becoming the first team to defeat Roberto Mancini's Inter Milan in all competitions that year, emerging with a 1–3 result at the San Siro, a match that the Nerazzurri had to win to mathematically claim the 2007 Scudetto against the only credible rival they had in the championship.
-Roma would also win the 2007 Coppa Italia Final against Inter, with an aggregate score of 7–4; a resounding 6–2 in the first leg in Rome, followed by a narrow 2–1 defeat in Milan.
+At the end of 2006, Spalletti was elected Serie A Coach of the Year.
+In the following months, he led Roma until the Champions League quarter-final after a 2–0 victory over Lyon at the Stade Gerland in the first knockout round.
+The team succeeded in becoming the first team to defeat Roberto Mancini's Inter Milan in all competitions that year, emerging with a 1–3 result at the San Siro, a match that the Nerazzurri had to win to mathematically claim the 2007 Scudetto against the only credible rival they had in the championship.
+Roma would also win the 2007 Coppa Italia final against Inter, with an aggregate score of 7–4; a resounding 6–2 in the first leg in Rome, followed by a narrow 2–1 defeat in Milan.
 It was the first important trophy in Spalletti's career, who had only won a Coppa Italia di Serie C with Empoli.
 But he was yet to add another piece of silverware to his cabinet, as Roma would again defeat Inter 0–1 in Milan in the opening fixture of the 2007–08 season to steal their Supercoppa Italiana crown.